-Founded in the 13th or 14th century in Llanfilo, the church carry the call of the local Saint Bilo or Beilo, but was also known under the call of Saint Milburg, daughter of the king of Mercia from the 7th century.
-In 1710 the chancel was rebuilt, and in the nineteenth century, the western part of the building was blocked, which was used as a school room.
+Founded in the 12th or 13th century in Llanfilo, the church carry the call of the local Saint Bilo or Beilo, but was also known under the call of Saint Milburg, daughter of the king of Mercia from the 7th century.
+In the fourteenth and fifteenth centuries, church was rebuilt and enlarged.
+Early modern modernizations took place around 1680 (large south window), and then in 1710, when the chancel was rebuilt.
+In the nineteenth century, the western part of the building, which was used as a school room, was blocked.
 The western tower was also rebuilt at that time.
-A thorough renovation of the church was carried out at the beginning of the 20th century.
+The church was thoroughly renovated at the beginning of the 20th century.

 Website britishlistedbuildings.co.uk, Church of St Bilo A Grade I Listed Building in Felin-fach (Felin-fâch), Powys.